Anaheim Man Arrested on Suspicion of Beating 70-Year-Old Man to Death

 The beating happened outside the victims’ home, leaving neighbors in shock and a suspect jailed for murder.

-There is no evidence of weapons used according to police, they say it was a random bare-knuckled attack in broad daylight.
+There is no evidence of weapons used according to police, they say it was a random bare-knuckled attack.

 The motive is still unknown.